 Sometimes it is possible to establish a mutually beneficial relationship with a company, even though you have failed at your first application.
 This is something that you cannot force but should leverage once the opportunity arises.

-Of course, he also showed significant professional development on all dimensions described above during the 14 month period.
+Of course, he also showed significant professional development in all dimensions described above during the 14-month period.
 Still, helping out facilitated the application and screening stage significantly for him.

 Lastly, don’t make a big deal out of the fact that you failed once.
 All recruiters and interviewers know your story because it is well documented in the firms’ archives and usually shared globally (for top firms).
 Selling it the right way, you can use this as a demonstration of your dedication and ultimate will to land a job offer with that company.